 Worse yet, she said, her Deferred Action for Childhood Arrivals paperwork was up for renewal.
 DACA is an Obama-era immigration policy that provides certain undocumented immigrants who entered the United States as minors with a two-year, renewable period of deferred action from deportation.
 Odalis would need the renewed paperwork to stay in the United States and enroll in college.

-With White’s help, Odalis sent her paperwork off months prior to the November election, and waited.
+With Wight’s help, Odalis sent her paperwork off months prior to the November election, and waited.

 Eight months after sending it off, Odalis received her renewed DACA paperwork.